-A byproduct of metabolic output is an accumulates of waste products in the brain.
+A byproduct of metabolic output is an accumulation of waste products in the brain.

-This buildup of junk is cleared out of your brain during your deep sleep stage.
-When you don’t get enough deep sleep, the waste isn’t cleared and it accumulates at high levels.
+This build-up of junk is cleared out of your brain during your deep sleep stage.
+When you don’t get enough deep sleep, the waste accumulates.

-The build-up of brain waste overtime is associated with learning and memory difficulties, mental health disorders, and neurodegenerative disorders like Alzheimer’s disease and dementia.
+Poor waste clearance is associated with learning and memory difficulties, mental health disorders, and neurodegenerative disorders like Alzheimer’s disease and dementia.